Logo

 Step 1: Choose Business Type

-A corporation (C-Corp or S-Corp), a limited liability company (LLC), a partnership, or another organizational type may be the best choice for your needs.
-Your decision will have an impact on your management structure, taxation, and liabilities.
+A corporation (C-Corp or S-Corp), a limited liability company (LLC), a partnership, or another type of business may be the greatest fit for your needs.
+Your choice will affect how your business is run, how much tax you pay, and how much you owe.

 Step 2: Select Business Name